-One of the key property themes we keep hearing about is that there are no good properties for sale.
+One of the key property themes as a buyers agency we keep hearing about is that there are no good properties for sale.

 While COVID has played a role in this, it’s not the main reason it’s really difficult to find a great property in a place like Sydney.
 In fact, low stock levels are something that has been happening over a long period of time and it’s only now that the issue has really been highlighted.